a-water/CleanSlate/README.md

 # Special Thanks
 A lot of code inspiration was borrowed from https://github.com/newmarcel/KeepingYouAwake.
 Also thanks to https://github.com/Mozketo/LaunchAtLoginController and https://github.com/biocross/LaunchAtLoginController--with-ARC- for simplifying things.
+Another thanks to artworkbean and thenounproject for the icon!

 # License
 (The MIT License)